zetxqx/gateway-api-inference-extension/site-src/api-types/inferencemodelrewrite.md

 ## Background

-The **InferenceModelRewrite** resource allows platform administrators and model owners to control how inference requests are routed to specific models within an Inference Pool.
+The **InferenceModelRewrite** resource allows platform administrators and model owners to control how inference requests are routed to specific models within an InferencePool.
 This capability is essential for managing model lifecycles without disrupting client applications.

 ## Usages